-Unfortunately, cataracts will only worsen if they are left untreated in Bloomington.
+No, they do not stop progressing.
+Most cataracts get worse year by year while some get worse month by month.
 While short-term fixes like brighter lights and reading glasses may help, they don't address the root of the problem.
-The only real way to eliminate cataracts is to have them removed through advanced surgery.
+The only real way to eliminate cataracts is to have them surgically removed.

 Is cataract surgery painful?

 IV sedation and topical anesthetics provide excellent comfort on the day of surgery.
 Most people experience no pain during or after surgery.
 Some mild irritation and scratchiness are not unusual and are alleviated by the eye drops we recommend after surgery